ConsultingMD/blog/source/_posts/2018-01-12-pager-duty-and-confluence.markdown

 In this case we will prove out the value of incident reporting data.
 This is a perfect example of a product that is valuable today, but becomes less valuable over time because it allows us to refine a process.

-We fully expect that some day this data will be effictively useless and thus this code will be thrown away.
-However, the value of this code today is in it's ability to give us insights that we can act on today.

 We start this with a high-level HTTPClient.
 Our nickname for this is called Groot:
 Grand Rounds Operational and Organizational Tool.
 We're all fans of the comic books over here, so we often name our projects after Marvel characters.
 I haven't seen anything from the DC